Oklahoma banned trans students from bathrooms. Now a bullied student is dead

 “But it would be very boring if we were all the same.
 It’s on the inside that matters the most.”

-The family, who trace part of their roots to the Cherokee Nation, encouraged open discussions about questions of gender and identity.
+The family, who trace part of their roots to the Choctaw Nation, encouraged open discussions about questions of gender and identity.

 “I was very open with my children to be who and what they thought was best,” Ms Benedict said.